 – disposable cup for glue

 – cold fabric dye* in orange and black

 – soda ash

-*As Gabrielle mentioned we used cold-water dye because we found the hot-water dyes dissolved some of the glue resist during the process.
+*We used cold-water dye because we found the hot-water dyes dissolved some of the glue resist during the process.
 But if you can’t get cold water dye, don’t give up — we’ve had decent success with hot-water dye too.
 Sometimes, we just have to clean up the design a bit with bleach and q-tips if needed.

 Get your littles to draw!
 Pumpkin faces, other spooky creatures, words.

 Use the glue and foam brush to freehand replicas of the doodles.
 Allow the glue to completely dry which, depending of the thickness of the glue, could take upwards of 24-36 hours.

 Next it’s a cold-water bath!
 Dye the towels according to the manufacturer’s instructions per the dye, using salt and soda ash if/when needed.